SallyTYT/XNET-CAN-Signal-Logger/README.md

 ## Use the Logger

 1. Download from the [release page](https://github.com/SallyTYT/XNET-CAN-Signal-Logger/releases)
-2. Install LabVIEW Runtime Engine and NI-XNET driver (Refer to the release note for SW versions)
+2. Install LabVIEW Runtime Engine and hardware drivers (Refer to the release note for SW versions)
 3. Run the exe file

 ## Develop the Logger